quanos2909/QuanOS-Browser/OSS-notes.md

+# QuanOS Browser OSS Notes
-QuanOS Browser OSS is released, you may want to visit the QuanOS-Browser-OSS repository.
+### QuanOS Browser OSS is released, you may want to visit the QuanOS-Browser-OSS repository.

 The consumer version of QuanOS Browser will end its life soon, but the OSS version continues the development

 NOTES: